Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Methodology

 \subsection{Preliminaries}

 Let $G = (V, E)$ be an undirected graph where $V$ and $E$ are the node and edge sets, respectively.
 Each node $v \in V$ has neighborhood $N(v) = \{u | (u, v) \in E\}$.
 Further, $x_v \in \mathbb{R}^d$ represents initial node features of node $v$ with the feature dimension of $d$.
 In each GNN layer, the node features would represent a transformation with respect to the node features in the previous layer and the graph structure.
 We denote the node feature of $v$ in layer $l$ to be $x_v^l \in \mathbb{R}^{d^l}$ where $d^{(l)}$ is the feature dimensionality at layer $l$.
+Throughout this paper, we use superscripts in parentheses (i.e., $x_v^{(l)}$, $h_u^{(l)}$) to denote layer indices, and subscripts (i.e., $x_v$, $h_u$) to denote node indices.
+Feature dimensions are denoted by $d$ with appropriate layer superscripts (i.e., $d^{(l)}$).